pju37/mci-ehr-prediction/README.md

   - Random Forest (RF)
   - Gradient Boosted Models (GBM)

+We focused on these models because they balance **clinical interpretability, scalability, and feasibility**.
+Traditional ML approaches are easier to validate, deploy, and explain to clinicians compared to complex deep learning architectures, which often require larger datasets, specialized infrastructure, and longer training times.
+For initiatives like **DREAM Challenges** or healthcare system integration, starting with well-established, efficient models ensures results are both **transparent** and **practically implementable**—recognizing that not every problem needs deep learning to achieve impact.

 - **Validation Strategy**:
   - 80/20 train/test split
   - 5-fold cross-validation for hyperparameter tuning
-  - External validation on prospective EHR data and MoCA-based patient cohort
+  - **External validation**: Models were tested on both prospective EHR data (to assess real-world generalizability) and a MoCA-based patient cohort (to compare against an independent, clinically accepted measure of cognition).
   - Model interpretability using SHAP values

 ---